-Section 7.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty
+Section 7.1 There are several ways you can pay your plan premium

-If you pay a Part D late enrollment penalty, there are three ways you can pay the penalty.
+There are three ways you can pay your plan premium.
 Please contact Member Services to notify us if you would like to change your existing option.
 (You can find our phone number on the back cover of this booklet).

-If you decide to change the way you pay your Part D late enrollment penalty, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that your Part D late enrollment penalty is paid on time.
+If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
+While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.